OfficeDev/outlook-dev-docs/docs/payments/reference.md

 - The `event` property is set to `shippingaddresschange`.
 - The `shippingAddress` property contains the address provided by the recipient.

-The following is an example of the incoming request sent by the Payments service.
+The following is an example of the incoming request sent by the payments service.

 ```json
 {